flaxandteal/flaxandteal-website/content/arches-work/_index.md

 **Digitally transforming cultural heritage**

-We are currently in the process of delivering a long-term digital transformation project for Northern Irish public sector, migrating all of their current and historic heritage- based data to a customised Arches HER (Historic Environment Record) instance.
+We are currently in the process of delivering a long-term digital transformation project for Northern Irish public sector, migrating all of their current and historic heritage-based data to a customised Arches HER (Historic Environment Record) instance.

 They required a secure and accessible database capable of holding more than 200,000 records safely and without data loss.
 This has involved site visits, workshops and detailed data modelling exercises, and has been supported on the technology side by Kubernetes, Python-in-the-cloud, Ray data workflows and deployed to GKE. <br><br>